A short history of balayage

 For a more distinctive colour evolution, for example, an ombre (dark hair turning light) or sombre (light hair darkening down the lengths) could be good options.
 Or, for really demarcated colours (where you can see where one ends and the other begins), there’s no better technique than dip-dye.

 Recently, there has been a wave of new colouring techniques.
-Here are out favourites...
+Here are our favourites...

 Just like any hair that has been coloured, balayage hair needs a specific shampoo and conditioner for colour-treated hair in order to boost radiance and support long-lasting colour.
 However, you can get even more tailored haircare by opting for a collection formulated to – not only coloured hair – but your specific hair colour.

 For blondes, for example, there is the Blondifier collection.
 The Gloss shampoo brings out shine and luminosity, while the Cool shampoo prevents brassy undertones.
-The masque and conditioners are used to keep blonde-coloured hair supple and moisturised, while the in-salon Cool Blonde and Sun-kissed Blonde Perfectors are your best defence against unwanted discolouration.
+The masque and conditioners are used to keep blonde-coloured hair supple and moisturised, and your best at-home defence against unwanted discolouration.